 Whey protein, casein protein, and hemp protein are all extremely beneficial options.
 In fact, many people who are serious about body building use more than one type of protein powder.
 For instance, when first thing in the morning as it is fast digesting, casein at bedtime for its slow digestion and hemp between meals.
 All of these protein powders can be beneficial to building muscle mass, weight loss, and overall body health; it all depends on which one works best for you, your budget, and your workout routine.

-Setting out on a weight loss journey can be far more intimidating that it truly should be.
+Setting out on a weight loss journey can be far more intimidating than it truly should be.
 Signing up for a year-long gym membership filled with fees or a diet plan that purely takes the joy out of your day to day life, aren’t your only options.
 If you are just fed up with your weight or even just looking to maintain a healthy weight; the small things can always make a difference.
 It may not seem like something as simple as taking the stairs can make a difference, but remember that all of the small things add up over time!
-The most important part to benefiting from small changes in your day to day life is to stay committed and consistent.
-Opting to take the stairs once a month is likely to only give your ego a boost for that one day rather than effect your overall fitness level.
+The most important part of benefiting from small changes in your day to day life is to stay committed and consistent.
+Opting to take the stairs once a month is likely to only give your ego a boost for that one day rather than affect your overall fitness level.
 Make a plan and stick to it; Start out with just one little change at a time, when it has become natural to you, add in another small step.
-Overtime, the benefits of your simple changes will start to show through to a healthier you!
+Over time, the benefits of your simple changes will start to show through to a healthier you!

 1 Take the stairs

-Opting to take the stairs instead of the elevator is a no brainer and is more than likely the easiest workout to commit to.
+Opting to take the stairs instead of the elevator is a no-brainer and is more than likely the easiest workout to commit to.
 Taking the stairs is a free workout with no equipment needed and is a great way to build up leg muscle.
 Even if you have a gym membership, climbing the stairs daily can help the transition to harder leg workouts at the gym a breeze.

 2 Avoid Going Out to Eat

-Going out to eat and picking up take out have become a normal occurrence in the hectic day to day lives of most people.
+Going out to eat and picking up takeout have become a normal occurrence in the hectic day to day lives of most people.
 But the reality is, it just isn’t very good for you.
 Even if you are going somewhere with the intention of ordering something healthy, temptation will be everywhere.
 Cooking a healthy dinner at home will give you control over everything you put into the dish and the portion size that hits your plate.

 3 Workout During Commercials